 Introduction

-In past project experiences, the classification model can be considered one of the most common machine learning tasks.
+In past project experiences, classification models have been some of the most common machine learning tasks.

-There's nothing particularly difficult about classification models.
-First, we build a backbone, then map the final output to multiple specific categories, and finally evaluate the model's performance using several metrics such as accuracy, recall, F1-Score, and so on.
+Classification models are not difficult to implement.
+First, we build a backbone, then map the final output to multiple specific categories.
+Finally, we evaluate the model’s performance using several metrics, such as accuracy, recall, F1-score, and so on.

-Although this sounds straightforward, in practical applications, we encounter some challenges.
-Let's take the topic of this project as an example:
+Although this may sound straightforward, in practical applications, we often encounter some issues.
+Let’s take the topic of this project as an example:

 Data Imbalance